Westfalenstadion: Owners

 The property of the Westfalenstadion, originally belonging to the city of Dortmund and later sold to the club Borussia Dortmund, was sold to a real estate trust in 2002 when the club was facing serious financial problems.
 Following that, Westfalenstadion was in the possession of Florian Homm for about two years, it was sold back to a real estate trust with Borussia Dortmund intending to repurchase the stadium gradually up to 2017.
 However, the club was not able to pay the regular rates in spring 2005 and the holders of the trust agreed in cutting back the asset's interest rates and allowed the club to pay the rates after financial reorganisation.
 Because of these measures, bankruptcy of the club was avoided and the future of the facility was secured.
 In 2006, Borussia Dortmund became the new owner by buying the stadium back with the help of a loan from Morgan Stanley.
 Borussia Dortmund paid off the loan from Morgan Stanley in 2008.

-In order to reduce debt, the naming rights to the stadium was sold to an insurance company, Signal Iduna.
-From 2005 until 2031, the stadium is known as the "Signal Iduna Park".
+In order to reduce debt, the naming rights to the stadium was sold to an insurance company, Signal Iduna..
+Since 2005, the stadium has been known as the "Signal Iduna Park".
 During the 2006 FIFA World Cup, the stadium was called "FIFA World Cup Stadium, Dortmund" since Signal Iduna was not FIFA's sponsor.
+In 2022, the deal was extended until 2031.

 Transport

 Signal Iduna Park can be reached with the Dortmund Stadtbahn (light rail) lines U42 (Theodor-Fliedner-Heim Station), U45 (Stadion Station), U46 (Westfalenhallen Station and also Stadion).
 The U45 and U46 are unique in that they serve the special station, Stadion, that is open on game days only.
 Additionally Deutsche Bahn serves the Dortmund Signal-Iduna-Park station with both regularly scheduled and special game-day trains.
 This station can be reached using regional RB trains from Dortmund Central Station, as well as from other cities in the metropolitan area, such as Hagen, Iserlohn, and Lüdenscheid.
 However, some supporters usually alight the U42 and S4 at the Möllerbrücke station and walk to Signal Iduna Park through the Kreuzviertel via Lindemannstraße or Arneckestraße.

 The stadium can be reached from Dortmund Airport by taking the shuttle bus to the Holzwickede/Dortmund Airport train station, taking train RB59 towards Dortmund Central Station and getting out at Signal Iduna Park.

 By car the stadium can be reached via the B 1 Ruhrschnellweg and B 54.
-Parking is also available at Dortmund University of Technology, where shuttle busses take fans to the stadium.
+Parking is also available at the Technical University of Dortmund, where shuttle busses take fans to the stadium.